Cambalache, Arecibo, Puerto Rico

 Cambalache is a barrio in the municipality of Arecibo, Puerto Rico.
 Its population in 2010 was 40.

 History

 Cambalache was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Cambalache barrio was 470.

+In 2000, Cambalache reported the highest per capita income ($28,726) in Arecibo.